hankbao/libreboot/www/git.md

 ---
-title: Contributing
+title: Information about sending patches for review
 x-toc-enable: true
 ...

-Useful information, related to libreboot development, including links to the Git repositories where development is done.
+Useful information, related to Libreboot development, including links to the Git repositories where development is done.
 Development discussion is done on IRC and on the libreboot [subreddit](https://www.reddit.com/r/libreboot/)